The moduli space of multi-scale differentials: Augmented space of marked

-For convergence in $\Oaugteich$, we require moreover that $c_{n,0} \to 1$ for the rescaling parameter corresponding to the top level of~$\Lambda$. \end{df}
+For convergence in $\Oaugteich$, we require moreover that $c_{n,0} = 1$ for the rescaling constant corresponding to the top level of~$\Lambda$. \end{df}

-Note that the notion of convergence does not depend on the choice of representatives in $\ptwT$ since if $X' = \bfd' \cdot X$ is another representative, then using $\bfd' + \bfd$ certifies convergence to~$X'$.
-Note moreover, that in item~(5) we could as well require the difference of winding numbers to be bounded for a fixed collection of arcs dual to the collection of seams.
-In fact if $\gamma_1$ and $\gamma_2$ are two homotopic good arcs, then the difference of the turning numbers $\tau(g_n \circ \gamma_i)-\tau(\gamma_i)$ for $i=1,2$ is bounded by the angular distortion between $g_n^*\omega_n$ and~$\omega$ on~$X_{\ve_n}$, which is uniformly bounded by~(3).
+Note that the notion of convergence does not depend on the choice of representative of $X$ in $\ptwT$ since if $X' = \bfd' \cdot X$ is another representative, then using $\bfd' + \bfd$ certifies convergence to~$X'$.
+Note moreover, that in item~(5) we could as well require the difference of turning numbers to tend to $0$ for a fixed collection of arcs dual to the collection of seams, since for any fixed arc $\gamma$ disjoint from the seams, $\tau(g_n^{-1}(\gamma)) \to \tau(\gamma)$, as $g_n$ converges uniformly $C^1$ to the identity on $\gamma$.

-As mentioned after the proof of Theorem~\ref{thm:topologiesarethesame}, one obtains an equivalent notion of convergence if we use the $\epsilon$-thick part of~$X$ punctured in at least one point on each irreducible component.